adriandgr/onzo.ca/_portfolio/2013/one-shot.md

 In this live performance, the artist creates a delineated space within the gallery, where he carries out a series of unscripted actions.
-Outside of this space, a medium format camera is left on a plinth along with a scripted set of instructions, explaining the viewer how to operate the camera.
-The performance is set to end as soon as the first image is captured.
+Outside of this space, a medium format camera is left on a plinth along with a scripted set of instructions, explaining the viewer how to operate the camera as well as a statement warning that the performance is set to end as soon as the first image is captured.